 - This is more true for the earlier Subnormality strips, such as "Mrs. Smith is a Nasty Piece of Work" and "The Atheist Apocalypse" (Winston had much fewer fans earlier on, had more of a bitter outlook, etc.) as well as Abnormality (Cracked opinion columns are generally written in a somewhat in-your-face style, and Winston rightly or wrongly perceived that he needed to appeal to the Lowest Common Denominator based on what he observed of the Cracked reader base).
 Newer strips tend to be more subtle, and in the comments section Winston seems to have adopted the policy of never outright dictating how readers should interpret any given strip.

-- Critical Backlash: In this comic, Rowntree pokes fun at DC's latest reboot.
+- Critical Backlash: In this comic, Rowntree pokes fun at DC's then-latest reboot.
 The problem was, he also poked fun at Batman on Cracked.com, probably the biggest collection of batfans on the internet.
 Coupled with Rowntree clearly never reading a comic about any of the four characters in his article, the comment section really let him have it.